raiden-network/raiden-services/docs/index.rst

 them to the monitoring services database.

 .. note::
     The reason for this separation is security.
-Even when the broadcast room and therefore the request collector are attacked, the monitoring service continues to work and can safely monitor the user's channels.
+Even when request collector are attacked, the monitoring service continues to work and can safely monitor the user's channels.

 The Monitoring service has some additional parameters which can be set.